-15 years old Reshma Kosaraju is from Saratoga, California, USA.
-When she first moved to San Francisco in 2018, smoke and pollution from a forest fire 320 km away made the air dangerous to breathe. it was so bad that she had to wear a mask for over a month!
-Firefighters put out the blaze, and the air eventually cleared, but it got Reshma thinking how long until there's another one?
+15-year-old Reshma Kosaraju is from Saratoga, California, USA.
+When she first moved to San Francisco in 2018, smoke and pollution from a forest fire 320 km away made breathing dangerous.
+It was so bad that she had to wear a mask for over a month!
+Firefighters put out the blaze, and the air eventually cleared, but it got Reshma thinking about how long until there's another one.

 THE IDEA!

-Reshma says that she wanted to figure out a way to predict forest fires before they occurred and she hoped that this could save lives, money, and the environment.
-Back then, she only had a vague idea about how artificial intelligence (AI) worked but using online resources, she gradually taught herself everything she needed to know.
+Reshma says that she wanted to figure out a way to predict forest fires before they occurred, and she hoped that this could save lives, money, and our environment.
+Back then, she only had a vague idea about how artificial intelligence (AI) worked, but she gradually taught herself everything she needed to know using online resources.
 She then gathered information about the weather and climate from automatic weather stations situated around the USA.

 Next, Reshma combined meteorological (weather) data such as temperature, wind speed, and humidity with info about human behavior to create an artificial intelligence system that could predict forest fires with almost 90% accuracy!